SwethaGodi/PythonTraining/README.md

 var = "Swetha   "
 print(f"Output of rstrip:: {var.rstrip()}")

-#rfind(sub)		Returns the last index of a substring.
+#rfind()		Returns the last index of a substring.
 Returns -1 if not found

 var = "Swetha"
 print(f"Output of rfind:: {var.rfind("e")}")